Kashmir 2021: How the Valley changed after the killings of religious and ethnic minorities

 According to official figures, 38 civilians lost their lives in violence in 2021, mostly killed by militants.
 At least nine belonged to minorities in the Valley and migrant workers from outside the region, killed in a spate of violence that gathered pace from October.

 The killings have brought new anxieties to ethnic and religious minorities in the Valley.
 But they have also changed Kashmir in other ways.
 Hard lines have been drawn – by militant groups, which seem to have changed their avowed politics, and by security forces, which have carried out a series of controversial operations and cracked down on dissent against them.
-Ordinary life in the Valley, meanwhile, is besieged by a new sense of insecurity
+Ordinary life in the Valley, meanwhile, is besieged by a new sense of insecurity.

 End of ‘moral politics’?